 2. New wall paint

 A gallon of paint is probably the most cost-effective way to spruce up your home on a budget, and refreshing the wall color is the quickest way to make an old room feel new.
-Choose a pretty pale hue like Cromarty from Farrow & Ball, a very light blue-grey that will bring muted softness.
+Choose a pretty pale hue like Devine from Jotun Lady, a lovely muted shade of pink.
 An idea is to paint an accent wall or a statement ceiling if you are not a fan of the total look.

 3. Foliage & flowers